Flamingo Ward is for children and young people who need special care for conditions involving the heart, lungs or airways.

 Staff on the ward

 Flamingo Ward is run by a team of doctors and nurses.
 There are also physiotherapists and dieticians who will help make you feel better.

 Conditions we treat

-- intensive care pre and post heart surgery
+- intensive care before and after heart surgery

 - heart/lung transplants